hpc2n/intro-linux/docs/index.md

         - HPC2N: <a href="https://docs.hpc2n.umu.se/tutorials/linuxguide/" target="_blank">https://docs.hpc2n.umu.se/tutorials/linuxguide/</a>
         - UPPMAX: <a href="https://docs.uppmax.uu.se/getting_started/linux/" target="_blank">https://docs.uppmax.uu.se/getting_started/linux/</a>
         - LUNARC: <a href="https://lunarc-documentation.readthedocs.io/en/latest/guides/linux/linux_basics_intro/" target="_blank">https://lunarc-documentation.readthedocs.io/en/latest/guides/linux/linux_basics_intro/</a>
-        - PDC: <a href="https://www.pdc.kth.se/support/documents/basics/introduction.html#basic-linux-for-new-hpc-users" target="_blank">https://www.pdc.kth.se/support/documents/basics/introduction.html#basic-linux-for-new-hpc-users</a>
+        - PDC: <a href="https://support.pdc.kth.se/doc/support-docs/basics/introduction/#basic-linux-for-new-hpc-users" target="_blank">https://support.pdc.kth.se/doc/support-docs/basics/introduction/#basic-linux-for-new-hpc-users</a>
+    - Documentation from Software Carpentry: <a href="https://swcarpentry.github.io/shell-novice/" target="_blank">https://swcarpentry.github.io/shell-novice/</a>

 !!! note "Prerequisites"

     - You need access to a Linux system.
-    - The course project will be on Tetralith, but you can use your own computer or any other computer you have access to that runs Linux.
+    - You will use your own computer or any other computer (including computing access at computing centers) you have access to and that runs Linux.
+    - The course project will be on Tetralith, for those that do not have other access to a computer that runs Linux.
         - For those using Tetralith, there is a <a href="https://www.nsc.liu.se/support/getting-started/" target="_blank">Get started guide for NSC here</a>.

 !!! note "Content"

    - This NAISS course aims to give a brief, but comprehensive introduction to the Linux operating system.
    - You will learn about
-      - Linux terminology
       - the command line
       - navigating the file system
       - editors on the Linux system
       - data handling
       - some handy hints and tricks
    - This course will consist of lectures and type-alongs, as well as a few exercises where you get to try out what you have just learned.
-   - It is the first instance of this course, so we will be grateful if you will fill the evaluation survey so we can improve the course: <a href="https://forms.office.com/e/n2ss7F4h3C" target="_blank">https://forms.office.com/e/n2ss7F4h3C</a>.
+   - It is the second instance of this course, and it has been somewhat reworked based on previous participant input.
+We would be grateful if you will fill the evaluation survey so we can further improve the course:

 !!! admonition "Cluster-specific approaches"